 - Mount Washburn Trail– The 6.4-mile round trip has excellent panoramic views at the lookout.
 It is one of the most popular day hikes in the park.
 There are 1,400 feet of moderate climb and you will be able to enjoy open views along the way with diverse plant life.
-The 10,243-foot summit gives an endless panorama of the Yellowstone and the peak has a fire lookout tower with an enclosed deck.
+The 10,243-foot summit gives an endless panorama of Yellowstone and the peak has a fire lookout tower with an enclosed deck.

-- Purple Mountain Trail– It is a 6-mile trail with moderate difficulty and has wonderful views of the valley.
+- Purple Mountain Trail – It is a 6-mile trail with moderate difficulty and has wonderful views of the valley in West Yellowstone.
 You will climb 1,500 feet to a panoramic view of rivers.
 The trail is slightly strenuous and not ideal for those with underlying health conditions.
 You should carry bear spray for this hiking trail.

 - Fairy Falls Trail – The 5-mile trek is easy and will take you to a cascading waterfall.
 It is Yellowstone’s tallest waterfall and you can combine the hike to the falls with the Grand Prismatic Spring overlook.